-Rather, everybody considered themselves as good or very good although the top performers actually achieved even better results than they thought.
+Everybody considered themselves as good or very good - although the top performers actually achieved even better results than they thought.

 The self-assessments of people with the worst results, however, were furthest from the truth.

-Rather, they kept on rating themselves too high.
-Apparently, incompetent people don’t realize their incompetence even when they are confronted with competence.
+Instead they kept on rating themselves too high.
+Apparently, incompetent people don’t realize their incompetence even when they are confronted with competence!